Friedrich Wilhelm Krüger papers

 This page: https://collections.ushmm.org/search/catalog/irn523297

-The collection consists of artifacts, a logbook, and photographs relating to the experiences of SS Obergruppenfuhrer Friedrich Wilhelm Kruger during his service in the 5th SS Mountain Infantry in Nazi occupied Croatia and Yugoslavia during World War II.
+The collection consists of artifacts, a logbook, and photographs relating to the experiences of SS Obergruppenfuhrer Friedrich Wilhelm Krüger during his service in the 5th Mountain Corps in German-occupied Yugoslavia during World War II.

-Carved commemorative box that was given to SS Obergruppenfuhrer und General Der Polizei Friedrich Wilhelm Kruger in 1944 by his troops when he commanded the 5th Mountain Corps in German occupied Yugoslavia.
-It held Waffen SS labeled military photographs of the region.
-From 1939-1943, Kruger was the Higher SS and Police Leader for the Generalgouvernement in Poland, where he carried out Himmler’s killing operations for Jews in the region.
-In 1943, he was replaced due to a power struggle with Hans Frank, Governor General of Poland during the German occupation.
-He requested and was given the command of divisions in the field until the end of the war when he committed suicide on May 9, 1945 in Liepaja, Latvia.
-The box was acquired by Henry Birnbaum, a US soldier stationed in Nuremberg, Germany, in 1945-1946 where he served as a translator for the International Military Tribunal.
+Engraved commemorative box presented to SS Obergruppenführer [Lieutenant general of the SS] Friedrich Wilhelm Krüger by the troops of the 5th Mountain Corps in German-occupied Yugoslavia, which he commanded from August 1944 to February 1945.
+The box was used to hold Waffen-SS labeled photographs of the region where Krüger’s troops had served.
+From October 1939 to October1943, Krüger served as Höherer SS und Polizeiführer [Supreme SS and Police Leader] for the Generalgouvernement in occupied Poland, where he carried out Heinrich Himmler’s killing operations for Jews in the region.
+In 1943, Krüger was replaced due to a power struggle with Hans Frank, Governor General of Poland during the German occupation.
+At Krüger’s request, he was given command of divisions in the field, and committed suicide after Germany's surrender in May 1945.
+After Krüger’s death, the box was acquired by Henry Birnbaum, a United States soldier who served as a translator for the International Military Tribunal in Nuremberg, Germany, from 1945-1946.